ireaneus/CDI/docs/ChurchHistory/ChurchHistoryPlainLanguage.md

 - 1527 – Schleitheim Confession produced, outlining core Anabaptist beliefs
 - 1528 – Death of Ulrich Zwingli
 - 16th century – Widespread persecution of Anabaptists by both Catholic and Protestant authorities

+### **Chapter 27 – Thrust into the Game: John Calvin (1509–1564)**

+John Calvin shaped the third major tradition of the Protestant Reformation, known as Reformed or Calvinistic Christianity.
+While Calvin shared the core Protestant convictions of Martin Luther, he emphasized different theological concerns.
+Where Luther focused primarily on justification by faith, Calvin centered his theology on the sovereignty of God.
+His work built upon the reforms of Ulrich Zwingli and sought to bring balance and structure to the more radical elements of the Reformation.

+In 1536, Calvin published the first edition of *Institutes of the Christian Religion*, a systematic presentation of Protestant theology that became one of the most influential works of the Reformation.
+Calvin’s ideas found their practical expression in Geneva, where he accepted a position as Professor of Sacred Scriptures and helped establish a church order that closely connected religious belief with civic life.
+Although Calvin and William Farel were initially expelled from the city, they returned three years later, and Geneva adopted a church constitution reflecting Calvin’s reforms.

+Calvin emphasized God’s sovereignty in salvation while acknowledging that humans could not fully know who were among the elect.
+He proposed three outward indicators of genuine faith: participation in the sacraments, a morally upright life, and a public profession of faith.
+Calvin believed that true faith should result in disciplined Christian living and active efforts to bring society under God’s rule.
+His views on the Church’s role in guiding secular authorities influenced reform movements across Europe.

+Calvin’s influence extended beyond Geneva, particularly through John Knox in Scotland.
+Knox pushed Calvinist ideas further by arguing that Protestants had the right to resist, even by force, rulers who opposed true worship.
+Together, Calvin and his followers significantly shaped the political, theological, and social direction of Protestant Christianity.

+### **Chapter 28 – The Curse Upon the Crown: The Church of England**

+The English Reformation differed from other Reformation movements in that it began primarily as a political matter rather than a theological one.
+While the Lutheran Reformation began in a monastery, the Anabaptist movement in prayer meetings, and the Calvinistic Reformation at a scholar’s desk, the English Reformation began in the affairs of state, centered on the issue of royal succession.

+England experienced two reformations.
+The first was a **constitutional reformation** under King Henry VIII, who broke from Rome after Pope Clement VII refused to annul his marriage to Catherine of Aragon.
+In 1534, the Act of Supremacy declared Henry the supreme head of the Church of England, establishing the Anglican Church.
+This break was not driven by doctrinal reform but by the rejection of papal authority.
+Henry retained much of Catholic doctrine, suppressed the monasteries, and authorized the English Bible for church use.

+A second, more **theological reformation** followed under Henry’s successors.
+During the reign of Edward VI, England moved toward Protestantism, allowing clergy to marry and replacing Latin services with Thomas Cranmer’s *Book of Common Prayer*.
+This progress was reversed under Mary I, who attempted to restore Roman Catholicism and persecuted Protestants, executing hundreds during her reign.

+Under Elizabeth I, a political compromise sought to stabilize the nation by crafting a church that appeared Protestant while retaining elements acceptable to Catholics.
+This settlement satisfied neither side fully and provoked opposition from the Puritans, who called for deeper spiritual and moral reform.
+Through these developments, the English Reformation revealed the lasting tension between political authority and genuine religious reform.